On today’s date in 1871, Canadian painter and author Emily Carr was born in Victoria, B.C.

-Carr’s earliest encounters with the monumental totem poles of the Northwest Coast peoples began on her early forays along the coast of British Columbia.
+Carr’s earliest encounters with the monumental totem poles of the Northwest Coast began on her early trips to the British Columbia coast.

-In 2013, the Mint commemorated Carr on a ultra-high relief collector coin composed of five kilograms of Fine silver.
+In 2013, the Mint commemorated Carr on an ultra-high relief collector coin composed of five kilograms of Fine silver.
 This coin celebrates Carr’s watercolour Tsatsisnukomi, B.C., 1912.

 “The Vancouver Art Gallery is thrilled that one of the Carr paintings in the Gallery’s permanent collection has been celebrated by the Royal Canadian Mint on such a remarkable coin,” said Kathleen Bartels, director of the Vancouver Art Gallery.

 Today, Tsatsisnukomi, B.C., 1912 is housed at the Vancouver Art Gallery, which maintains the world’s most important collections of original Emily Carr works.